-3) Change the World Join my 2017 Room to Read World Change Challenge (details up soon but check out my World Change page in the meantime to watch the video) and help me and a host of other Australian authors change the world by educating children in the developing world.
-We have, so far, in partnership with Australian school students, raised over $100,000 to buy books, build libraries and educate girls in ten of the world's poorest countries.
+3) Change the World Join my 2017 Room to Read World Change Challenge (the theme this year is ‘Get Active For Education’) and help me and a host of other Australian authors change the world by educating children in the developing world.
+We have, so far, in partnership with Australian school students, raised over $100,000 to buy books, build libraries and educate girls in ten of the world’s poorest countries.

 |Illustration by Gus Gordon.|

 5) Book Trailers Make a video book trailer for your favourite book and screen it in the school library.
 Check out my post on How to Make a Book Trailer and send me a link to the trailer you make.
-Below is the trailer for My Life & Other Exploding Chickens and the winning student-made trailer in the recent My Life book trailer competition for inspiration:
+Below is the trailer for My Life & Other Weaponised Muffins and the winning student-made trailer in the recent My Life book trailer competition for inspiration:

 7) Author Talks You could book an author (or harass your teacher-librarian to book an author) to speak at your school.
 Here’s a list of agencies.
 Many authors are already booked for Book Week but if your celebration falls outside the official Book Week dates, you might get lucky.
 (I’m booked for Book Week ’17 but next year or other times of year can be booked through Speakers Ink (QLD) or Booked Out (other states).